anthonym00/4910_Capstone/README.md

 2. Close Ports
    -Every port was looked up to determine their usefulness per machine
-    -If useful, make sure there were no vulnerabilities for the services running on them VULNNNNNNNNNNNNNNNN REPORTTTTTTTTTTTTT AFTERRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRRR -Verify port are closed on machine firewall
+    -If useful, make sure there were no vulnerabilities for the services running on the open ports -Verify port are closed on machine firewall
    __Some ports/services were only nesssary in their own subnet__
     -Ex) Database only needs one port open to the webserver